quantrinhansu123/Quanlydohieu/ORDER_FLOW.md

   - Updating `completedQuantity`
   - Changing `status`
-  - Adding or removing employees from a step
+  - Adding or removing members from a step

 ---